Ada Hegerberg

 Ada Martine Stolsmo Hegerberg (born 10 July 1995) is a Norwegian professional footballer who plays as a striker for the Première Ligue club Lyon and captains the Norway national team.
-She is widely regarded as one of the greatest strikers of all time and one of the best female footballers in the world.
+She is widely regarded as one of the best footballers in the world.

 Hegerberg has represented Norway at the youth international level, and made her debut for the senior team in 2011.
 In 2013, she was a part of the silver medalist team at the 2013 UEFA European Championship.
 She was on team Norway at the 2015 FIFA World Cup, the 2017 UEFA European Championship and the 2022 UEFA European Championship.

 Hegerberg was awarded the 2016 UEFA Best Women's Player in Europe Award on 25 August 2016, and in 2017 and 2019 was named BBC Women's Footballer of the Year.
 In 2018 she was the first-ever recipient of the Ballon d'Or Féminin.
-She holds the record for most goals in a UEFA Women's Champions League season (15), and is currently the all-time highest goalscorer in UEFA Women's Champions League (66).
+She holds the record for most goals in a UEFA Women's Champions League season (15), and is currently the all-time highest goalscorer in UEFA Women's Champions League (69).